 Replacing bike tubes may seem the easiest thing to do.
 However, without the proper tools and instructions, it may be more difficult than expected.
 If you don’t have previous experience and need some help, this is your lucky day.

-Today, we’ll show you how to replace bike tube like a pro.
+Today, we’ll show you how to replace a bike inner tube like a pro.
 Here, you’ll also find a detailed list with all the tools and materials you’ll need to get the job done.

 Before getting started, make sure to have the necessary tools and materials at hand.
 Here’s what you’ll need: